Cshooltz/Resume/README.md

 For specific details regarding my software projects, please see my other GitHub repositories.

-Finally, you may also view my Indeed profile here: [my.indeed.com/p/collins-unfknif](https://my.indeed.com/p/collins-unfknif),
+You may also view my Indeed profile here: [my.indeed.com/p/collins-unfknif](https://my.indeed.com/p/collins-unfknif),
 which contains largely the same information as here, but is a good place to contact me if you are registered on Indeed as an employer.

 Thank you,